SkyPierIO/kubo-socks/README.md

 ./kubo-socks
 ```

-You will have to create a `config.json` file containing the plugin configuration.
+You can create a `config.json` file containing the plugin configuration.
-Here is a configuration example you can use.
+Here is the default configuration.

 ```json
 {